exercism/wren-representer/README.md

 - Method dispatch is not currently normalized
 - Known system classes (`String`, `Num`, etc) are left intact
 - The method `new` is always left intact as a convention
-- Multiple files are separated by `---` and ordered by filename
+- Multiple files are separated by `---` and ordered by filename (with the main solution file always leading)

 #### Why not use an AST?